-In the Dairy Products sector (Canada and other), the Company operates a total of 30 manufacturing facilities, 28 of which are located in Canada and two in Argentina.
+In the Dairy Products sector (Canada and other), the Company operates a total of 30 manufacturing facilities, 27 of which are located in Canada, two in Argentina and one in Germany.
 The Company owns all of its plants with the exception of one of its two facilities located in Calgary, Alberta.

 The Company operates 13 facilities in Western Canada.
-These facilities have the overall weekly capacity to process approximately 27 million litres of milk into cheese, fluid milk and other related dairy products and to produce processed cheese.
+These facilities have the overall weekly capacity to process approximately 30 million litres of milk into cheese, fluid milk and other related dairy products and to produce processed cheese.

-In Ontario, the Company operates 4 facilities, with an overall weekly capacity to process approximately 5 million litres of milk into cheese or fluid milk.
+In Ontario, the Company operates 4 facilities, with an overall weekly capacity to process approximately 7 million litres of milk into cheese or fluid milk.

-In Québec and the Maritimes, the Company operates a total of 11 facilities.
-These facilities have an overall weekly capacity to process approximately 16 million litres of milk into cheese, fluid milk and other related dairy products as well as liquid whey in these facilities.
+In Québec and the Maritimes, the Company operates a total of 10 facilities.
+These facilities have an overall weekly capacity to process approximately 19 million litres of milk into cheese, fluid milk and other related dairy products as well as liquid whey in these facilities.

-In Argentina, the Company operates two facilities with an overall weekly capacity to process approximately 11 million litres of milk into cheese and other related dairy products.
+In Argentina, the Company operates two facilities with an overall weekly capacity to process approximately 16 million litres of milk into cheese and other related dairy products.